clj-commons/metrics-clojure/docs/source/reporting.rst

 This will tell ``metrics`` to append the most recent value or each metric (every second), to a file named after the metric, in ``/tmp/csv_reporter``.
-Note that the directory name is required.
+The directory name is required.
 The directory (and parents) will be created if they doesn't exist, it will throw an exception if it is not writable, or if the given path is not a directory.

+To use this reporter, you may need to sanitize your metric names to ensure that they are valid filenames for your system.

 Optional arguments to csv/reporter are: